higgi13425/rmrwr-book/_book/io05-importing.md

 Now this is saved to `scurvy_data` in your working Environment.
 You can look in the Environment tab (top right pane in RStudio) and see that scurvy_data has now appeared in the Data section, with 12 observations of 8 variables.
 This is not a file written (saved) to disk, but this dataset is now available in the working environment as an assigned data object.
+You can click on the blue arrow next to `scurvy_data` to show the variable names and variable types for this dataset.
+You can also click on the name `scurvy_data` to open up a Viewer window in the top left (Source) pane.
+You can scroll around to inspect all of the data.
+You can also get this view by typing `View(scurvy_data)` into the Console pane.
-You can now print this out at any time by typing `scurvy_data` into the Console, or into a script.
+You can also print out the data at any time by typing `scurvy_data` into the Console, or into a script.
 Try this out in the Console pane.

 ### Test yourself on scurvy

+Inspect the data in the Viewer, and find the answer.

 - How many limes did the British seamen in the citrus arm receive each day?

 <select class='webex-select'><option value='blank'></option><option value=''>3</option><option value=''>2</option><option value='answer'>zero</option><option value=''>1.5</option></select>

 You can also start with the `scurvy_data` object, and *do* things to this data object, like summarize it, or graph it, or calculate total_symptom_score in a data pipeline.
 Once you have assigned your data to an object, it will stick around in that R session for later use.
+Your changes will disappear when you close the session, unless you save it to disk, with functions like `save()` or `write_csv()`.

 The csv (comma separated values) format is a very common data format, and most data management programs have a way to export `*.csv` files.
 The csv format is simple, is not owned by anyone, and works across platforms.